PranisHlama/IT/content/Home/second.md

 Agile methods are used to designate a set of management and/or project management practices and techniques.
 It aims to support collective reflection and action instead of the unilateral hierarchical decision, permanent adaptability and reactivity rather than the systematic implementation of pre-existing process models.
 Creativity and inventiveness are considered superior to the application of fixed procedures.
 The objective of this type of methodology is divided into two key words: speed and efficiency.
 - The contribution of individuals,
 - The practical and operational elements prevail over set processes,
-- Collaboration prevails over contractual relationships,
+- Collaboration prevails over contractual relationships.
 ### Agile principles:
 * Customer satisfaction is a top priority,
 * Any change and improvement is treated seriously,